Lists and Loops¶

 Getting started¶

-Open up a terminal and navigate (cd
+Open up a terminal and navigate (cd) to your

-directory, where username
+cs121-aut-16-username directory, where username is your

 CNetID.
-Run git pull upstream master
+Run git pull upstream master to collect the lab materials

-to sync with your personal repository.
+and git pull to sync with your personal repository.

 Once you have collected the lab materials, navigate to the lab2

-directory and fire up ipython3
+directory and fire up ipython3.

 Lists¶